 Ten partner organizations of the SFILDC - Asian Pacific Islander Legal Outreach, Central American Resource Center, Dolores Street Community Services, Immigration Center for Women and Children, La Raza Centro Legal, La Raza Community Resource Center, Kids in Need of Defense, Legal Services for Children, Pangea Legal Services, and the USF Immigration and Deportation Defense Clinic - together represent over 450 adults and children living in San Francisco.
 The attorneys help these children and families present their cases before the Immigration Court and immigration agencies, and access other critical support services.
-The initial intake and referral of these cases is centralized through The Bar Association of San Francisco (BASF).
+The initial intake and referral of these cases is centralized through The Justice & Diversity Center of the Bar Association of San Francisco (JDC).

-The SFILDC also provides ongoing assistance at the Immigration Court to unrepresented respondents.
-BASF created a specialized Attorney of the Day program to ensure that no child appears before an Immigration Judge and prosecutor without legal assistance.
-SFILDC attorneys participate regularly along with other local non-profits and members of the private bar.
+The SFILDC also provides ongoing assistance at the Immigration Court to unrepresented respondents through the Attorney of the Day Program at the San Francisco Immigration Court.
+SFILDC attorneys participate regularly along with other local non-profits and members of the private bar in an effort to ensure that no one appears alone before a judge and prosecutor.
 Through this program, we're able to identify San Francisco residents in need and match them with an organization for full-scope representation.

 One of the partner agencies, the Immigration Center for Women and Children (ICWC) is also the Legal Orientation Program for Custodians (LOPC) for Unaccompanied Minors provider for the jurisdiction of the San Francisco Immigration Court.
 The program is funded by the Immigration Court (EOIR).
 Through LOPC, ICWC is able to reach out to unaccompanied minors and their guardians who are San Francisco residents, flag any potential clients with urgent or emergency issues, and refers them for SFILDC placement.